mbkde/pbc/knownlimitations.md

 * We've had bad experience with fluentd log driver that managed to crash Docker daemon occasionally.

 * We've had bad experience with the default storage driver on AWS ECS AMI and changed it to overlay.

+* Kubernetes scaling and scheduling of pods is outside of the scope of the plugin.
+You have to deal with it on Kube side.

+* Kubernetes container logs storage is also out of scope.